tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK11.md

 echo 2023 > demoCA/serial
 ```

-Next, we uncommented a line so we could allow the creation of certificates with the same subject.
+Next, we uncommented a line in our configuration so we could allow the creation of certificates with the same subject.

 ```shell
 unique_subject	= no	# Set to 'no' to allow creation of